 There are different ways to taste different wines.
 This way considers the quantity of vines for every kind of wine, going from the single species to a more complex one.

-The first wine to taste is Morellino di Scansano, Riserva Doc Bronzone 2013, Mazzei, produced in Maremma countryside.
-This wine, dark ruby red color, made with Sangiovese one hundred percent, has a fruity fragrance of blackberry and cherry and a full and spicy flavor thanks to the proximity to the sea.
+In the first place there is Morellino di Scansano, Riserva Doc Bronzone 2013, Mazzei, produced in Maremma countryside.
+This wine, dark ruby red color, made with Sangiovese one hundred percent.
+For this reason it has a fruity fragrance of blackberry and cherry and a full and spicy flavor thanks to the proximity to the sea.

 The second one could be Vino Nobile di Montepulciano Docg Santa Caterina 2013 – Trerose.
-Pungent aroma, burgundy color, hints of violet, plum, cherry, berry, pepper, tobacco and humus.
+This wine has pungent aroma, burgundy color, hints of violet, plum, cherry, berry, pepper, tobacco and humus.
 Aged in barrels, then in bottles, the wine is made with Prugnolo gentile, a kind of Sangiovese grosso.

 Chianti Classico Castello di Albola, the third wine, is produced in Radda in Chianti, Siena, and is made with Sangiovese and Canaiolo, a local vine.
-Ruby red, delicate scents of violet, balanced, dry taste, good structure.
+Consequently it is ruby red, delicate scents of violet, balanced, dry taste, good structure.